ARE THE VALUE OF 1976 BASEBALL CARDS GOING UP

 Meanwhile, technological advancements allowed for the proliferation of online auction sites, grading services, hobby websites/magazines, and online communities that made it much easier for collectors of all ages and income levels to re-enter the vintage card market.
 This widespread digital accessibility to the hobby aided in driving up demand and prices for all premier vintage card sets like the iconic 1976 Topps release.

-Read also: BASEBALL CARDS PRICE GUIDE 1902 EDITION
+Read also: HOW TO IDENTIFY FAKE BASEBALL CARDS

 On a more macro level, low interest rates and easy money policies after the Great Recession helped fuel asset price inflation across multiple domains including collectibles, art, real estate, stocks, and yes – vintage baseball cards.
 The emergence of online trading card platforms for average fans also introduced an army of new collectors and speculators.
 Some have argued this overall price ascent in discretionary assets has been artificially stimulated.
 But regardless of cause, increasing scarcity and strong demand has pushed 1976 card prices consistently higher.